-The Latest: Audio released of screaming children at border
+The Latest: Cruz promises bill to deal with border crisis

 The recording captures the cries of Spanish-speaking children being processed by U.S. officials.

 The recording, first reported by ProPublica, was later obtained by The Associated Press.
-Attorney Jennifer Hardury said she received the tape from a whistleblower and told ProPublica it was recorded in the last week.
+Attorney Jennifer Harbury said she received the tape from a whistleblower and told ProPublica it was recorded in the last week.
 She did not provide details about where it was recorded.

 Homeland Security Secretary Kirstjen (KEER'-sten) Nielsen says she hasn't heard the audio but says the children are not being treated inhumanely.